suchipi/error-utils/README.md

 - `applySourceMapsToParsedError` function
   - updates the line/column numbers on the stack frames of a ParsedError by using source maps
   - returns a new ParsedError
+- `getStackFrame` function
+  - given a stack offset number, gets a `StackFrame` instance from the current callstack.
+  - offset of `0` gives the call to `getStackFrame`.
+  - can be used to obtain the file name and (sometimes) function name of the currently-executing file, or one of its callers.
 - `isError` function
   - type predicate function
   - returns true for objects with shape `{ name: string, message: string }` when `name` ends with "Error"